MicrosoftDocs/globalization/globalization/methodology/index.md

 4. Implement the ability to choose the language and locale.

-   Having a means to select the language and locale independently from the language and locale of the platform makes it easy to develop, test, and debug with a minimum of friction.
+   Having a means to select the language and locale independently from the language and locale of the platform makes it easy to develop, test, and debug.
-   Plus, it's a useful feature for users.
+   Plus, it's a useful feature for multilingual users.

 This baseline should be maintained for the entire lifecycle of the product.